Table of Contents

 updated 30 July 2024

-Although using a local airport's METAR report comes in handy as a free barometer calibration tool — it is not the best way to calibrate your weather station barometer(s).
+Although using a local airport's METAR report comes in handy as a free calibration tool — it is not the best way to calibrate your weather station barometer(s).

 Just about every weather station manual or book suggests using a nearby airport as a calibration reference in order to set up your barometer.